Abortion services

 The type of abortion service available will depend on how many weeks pregnant you are.

-Early abortion services for pregnancies less than 12 weeks are fully established.
+Early abortion services for pregnancies less than 12 weeks are available.

 Medical abortion is available for pregnancies up to 24 weeks (and over 24 weeks in limited circumstances).

-Surgical abortion is available for up to 20 weeks and work is ongoing to set up a service for pregnancies up to 24 weeks.
+Surgical abortion is available for up to 20 weeks.
+Work is ongoing to set up a service for pregnancies up to 24 weeks.

 For abortion services that are not yet available in Northern Ireland, you can access free abortion care in Great Britain.